ANUcybernetics/imaginative-restoration/README.md

 ## TODO

-- put all images (camera feed, current unprocessed/processed) in a single container
+- when storing processed/unprocessed images, store them as data URLs
 - add a "processing" indicator, or something to indicate when the pipeline is complete (maybe need to use the actual Sketch object in assigns)
-- when storing processed/unprocessed images, store them as data URLs
 - check whether the webcam image cropping is actually working
+- add "raw", "cropped" and "processed" image views (check need for squareness)
+- trigger the webcam capture from the server (maybe?)
 - use the florence BB (the first BB one) to crop (and maybe draw that in the pipeline indicator too, with label)
 - add "no change to sketch" detection
 - flocking behaviour for sketches
 - fade from bg to colour
-- add canny filter (client-side?)
 - add animated capture widget with countdown, sfx, and "processing pipeline" indicator
 - deploy to fly.io